AristidesAI/TDInput-Privacy-Policy/privacy.md

 ## Changes to This Policy

 If we make changes to this privacy policy, we will update the "Last Updated" date at the top of this page.
-Since TDLidar does not collect data, any future changes would only reflect new features or clarifications — not new data collection practices.
+Since TDLidar does not collect data, future changes would only reflect new features or clarifications — not new data collection practices.

 ---